Not all nightshade plants are safe to eat.

 - reduce your risk of some cancers

 - reduce your risk of bone loss

-According to the Arthritis Foundation, foods high in fiber such as nuts, whole grains, and produce may help battle inflammation markers common in arthritis in a few ways:
+According to the Arthritis Foundation, foods high in fiber — such as nuts, whole grains, and produce — may help respond to inflammation markers common in arthritis.
+They do this in a few ways: